dawnington/places-take-home/README.md

 ## Implementation

-This is a front-end only application built with React/Flux and using the [Google Maps API](https://developers.google.com/maps/documentation/javascript/) and the [Google Places Library](https://developers.google.com/maps/documentation/javascript/places).
+This is a front-end only application built with React/Flux, the technologies I'm most familiar with, and using the [Google Maps API](https://developers.google.com/maps/documentation/javascript/) and the [Google Places Library](https://developers.google.com/maps/documentation/javascript/places).

 The UI was designed to prioritize simplicity and cleanliness.